immortalAbdul01/freeCodeCamp/curriculum/challenges/german/07-scientific-computing-with-python/scientific-computing-with-python-projects/budget-app.md

 Du wirst <a href="https://replit.com/github/freeCodeCamp/boilerplate-budget-app" target="_blank" rel="noopener noreferrer nofollow">mit unserem Replit-Startercode an diesem Projekt arbeiten</a>.

--   Start by importing the project on Replit.
+-   Beginne mit dem Importieren des Projekts in Replit.
--   Next, you will see a `.replit` window.
+-   Daraufhin wird ein `.replit`-Fenster angezeigt.
--   Select `Use run command` and click the `Done` button.
+-   Wähle `Use run command` aus und klicke auf die `Done`-Schaltfläche.

 # --instructions--

 Vervollständige die `Category`-Klasse in `budget.py`.
 Es sollte in der Lage sein, Objekte basierend auf verschiedenen Haushaltskategorien, wie *food*, *clothing*, und *entertainment* zu instanziieren.
 Wenn Objekte erstellt werden, werden sie im Namen der Kategorie übergeben.
 Die Klasse sollte eine Instanzvariable namens `ledger` (Hauptbuch) haben, die eine Liste ist.
 Die Klasse sollte auch die folgenden Methoden beinhalten:

-- A `deposit` method that accepts an amount and description.
-If no description is given, it should default to an empty string.
+- Eine `deposit`-Methode, die einen Betrag und eine Beschreibung annimmt.
+Wenn keine Beschreibung angegeben wird, sollte standardmäßig eine leere Zeichenfolge ausgegeben werden.
 The method should append an object to the ledger list in the form of `{"amount": amount, "description": description}`.
 - A `withdraw` method that is similar to the `deposit` method, but the amount passed in should be stored in the ledger as a negative number.
 If there are not enough funds, nothing should be added to the ledger.
-This method should return `True` if the withdrawal took place, and `False` otherwise.
+Diese Methode sollte `True` zurückgeben, wenn die Auszahlung stattgefunden hat, ansonsten sollte sie `False` ausgeben.
 - A `get_balance` method that returns the current balance of the budget category based on the deposits and withdrawals that have occurred.
 - A `transfer` method that accepts an amount and another budget category as arguments.
 The method should add a withdrawal with the amount and the description "Transfer to [Destination Budget Category]".
 The method should then add a deposit to the other budget category with the amount and the description "Transfer from [Source Budget Category]".
 If there are not enough funds, nothing should be added to either ledgers.
 This method should return `True` if the transfer took place, and `False` otherwise.
 - A `check_funds` method that accepts an amount as an argument.
 It returns `False` if the amount is greater than the balance of the budget category and returns `True` otherwise.
 This method should be used by both the `withdraw` method and `transfer` method.